robertbullen/dakboard/docs/slides/hardware/hardware.md

 - Column

-    - Passive Infrared sensor detects motion from the IR emitted from our bodies
+    - Senses motion from the IR emitted by our bodies up to 7 meters away within a 120-degree cone
     - Runs on 5V–12V power and the Pi provides 5V
-    - Sensing range is up to 7 meters within a 120-degree cone
-    - Can be configured with different triggering signals, timings, and sensitivities
     - Comes with a 1-foot cable/socket
+    - Configurable with different triggering signals, timings, and sensitivities
-    - There are cheaper alternatives, but product reviews were poor
+    - There are cheaper alternatives, but their reviews are poor
     - \$11

 - Column